 Algorithms - Looking at what an algorithm is and some common uses for algorithms - concentrating on searching and sorting.

-Programming 1 - an introduction to Python using turtle.
+Programming 1 - an introduction to Python using turtle as well as variables, data types and for loops

 Spreadsheets - using Microsoft Excel to calculate results as well as displaying data as graphs.